itsAmeMario0o/bottle/README.md

 ### Sensor

-The sensor you provide should meet the following critiria:
+The sensor you provide should meet the following criteria:

 * Enforcement
 * CentOS 7.4

 ### Credentials

-The API credentials you provide should meet the following critiria:
+The API credentials you provide should meet the following criteria:

 * For the same cluster as the provided sensor
 * Have the "SW sensor management: API to configure and monitor status of SW sensors" capability